 Despite the undisputable charms of that setup, the map's overnight popularity on social media did not stem from its content, but from its contours.
 Two globular extrusions on the left and the round-tipped extrusion to the right give the Trust's picture of Berkhamsted a decidedly penile shape – but what clinches the simile is the canal coursing through the middle, like an oversized, open-air imitation of a urinary tract.

 Someone noticed.
-“Looks like a willy tee hee”, read the first comment on Facebook, about a week ago.
+“Looks like a willy tee hee”, read the first comment on Facebook.
 The Berkhamsted Willy spread like wildfire on social media.
 Thousands shared the image, and their thoughts.
 One twitterer chuckled: #Berkhamsted map a bit of a cock-up, while another simply tweeted: That's what I call a Canadian totem pole.
-When the BBC News website reported the story on 14 August, it shot up to 'Most Read Article' in no time.
+When the BBC News website reported the story on 14 August 2014, it shot up to 'Most Read Article' in no time.

 Speaking to The Independent (also 14 August), Trust spokesman Simon Salem sheepishly admitted that the charity only noticed the one-eyed trouser snake on its map when the media storm broke: “This is one of about 100 maps we've been promoting.
 It does look, as the poster on Facebook says, like a willy.
 We didn't notice it.
 Somebody should have seen it, I agree.
 You could accuse of us of being a bit naive but canals are long, straight things, and when you draw a map it tends to be that sort of shape”.